 The iris of the eye contains rich textural information that can be used for person recognition.
-Bertillon proposed the use of both iris texture and color as a method for distinguishing people.
-In 1936, Frank Burch also proposed the idea of using iris patterns for human identification.
-The first patent for an iris recognition system was granted to Flom and Safir in 1985 [25].
-While Flom and Safir presented ideas for iris image capture, feature extraction, and matching, the first working iris recognition system was developed and implemented by John Daugman in the early 1990s [19].
+The idea of using iris patterns for human identification was first proposed by Frank Burch in 1936 and the first patent for an iris recognition system was granted to Flom and Safir in 1985 (Flom and Safir, 1987).
+While Flom and Safir presented ideas for iris image capture, feature extraction, and matching, the first working iris recognition system was developed and implemented by John Daugman in the early 1990s (Daugman, 1993).
 In fact, Daugman was the first to develop (a) a camera to capture the iris images, (b) image processing algorithms to process the eye images and extract the iris region, and (c) the well-known IrisCode representation to characterize the iris images in the form of a compact binary code.

-One of the first major deployments of iris recognition was the one implemented by UAE for border control in 2001.
+One of the first major deployments of iris recognition was the one implemented by United Arab Emirates (UAE) for border control in 2001.
 This was soon followed by the use of iris recognition to facilitate immigration control for frequent travelers at the Amsterdam Schipol airport in 2003.
 An iris recognition based immigration system was also operational at major airports in the United Kingdom for nearly a decade, before it was decommissioned in 2013.
 Iris-based border control systems are also being used to enable quicker immigration clearance for pre-approved travelers between the United States and Canada.
 Iris recognition was also extensively used by the United States military for field operations in Afghanistan and Iraq.
-Recently, several large-scale national identification systems for civilians such as India's Aadhaar project [72], Mexico's national ID program, and Indonesia's e-ktp program include iris as one of the primary biometric modalities.
+Recently, several large-scale national identification systems for civilians such as India's Aadhaar project (Planning Commission, Government of India, 2012), Mexico's national ID program, and Indonesia's e-ktp program include iris as one of the primary biometric modalities.

 Iris recognition systems have also benefitted greatly from the huge improvements in image sensors.
-The early iris cameras such as the one developed by Daugman and other commercial cameras developed in the 1990s were not only bulky and expensive, but also required high levels of cooperation from the user to provide good quality iris images (see Fig. 11).
+The early iris cameras such as the one developed by Daugman and other commercial cameras developed in the 1990s were not only bulky and expensive, but also required high levels of cooperation from the user to provide good quality iris images (see Figure 11).
 Typically, the textural details of the iris are imaged using a camera that is sensitive to near infra-red (NIR) illumination.
 NIR illumination is required to capture the texture details of dark-colored irides (which are not clearly resolved under visible light) and to make the sensing less intrusive (NIR illumination cannot be perceived by the human eye).
 Moreover, the user needs to be cooperative and hold his head in a relatively stable position while looking directly into the camera so that the iris images are not degraded due to factors such as partially closed eyelids, intruding eyelashes, extremely dilated or constricted pupil, or off-axis acquisition.

 However, iris cameras developed in the last decade are more portable, compact, affordable, and easy to use.
 For example, SecuriMetrics introduced a portable iris scanner in 2004.
-Sarnoff developed the "iris-on-the-move" system in 2006 [85], which could capture iris images at a 3 m standoff distance and from subjects walking at 1 m/s.
+Sarnoff developed the "iris-on-the-move" system in 2006 (SRI International, 2013), which could capture iris images at a three meter standoff distance and from subjects walking at 1 meter per second.
 In 2013, companies such as A-Optix and Delta-ID have shown that it is possible to capture good quality iris images using smartphones.

 3.4.
-Developments in other biometric traits
+Developments in Other Biometric Traits